alex-blazh/payever/doc/readme.md

 aws eks --region eu-central-1 update-kubeconfig --name payever-eks-z44vlCmY
 ```

-At that moment we have deployed k8s cluster and preconfigured local environment to deploy some usefull payload
+At that moment we have deployed k8s cluster and pre configured local environment to deploy some useful payload

-## Delpoy MySQL server and monitoring
+## Deploy MySQL server and monitoring

 In the folder `terraform-helm` review variables and run next commands to deploy mariadb and monitoring